LocalGovIMS/localgov-ims-website/index.markdown

 theme: default
 ---

-The LocalGov IMS is an open-source income management system built by local government for local government.
+The LocalGov IMS is an open source income management system built by local government for local government.

 LocalGov IMS is intuitive, easy to maintain, enhance, and free to use.
 It provides a comprehensive way to manage payments and accounting across council departments.